swo/amr_geography/README.md

+# To do

+- Change `...2.tsv` to `..._2.tsv`
+- Make Snakefile outputs for the analytics too
+- Fit the dr/du curve

 # Spillover paper

 - Consider including a graph that shows reduction in dr/du ~ epsilon for different u, models, etc. as a supplemental